How amazing it feels to live again.

 Although a little melodramatic on the universe’s part (in my humble opinion); had this disaster not happened, I would have still been caught up in the destructive rat race.
 I would have still been all too concerned about truly insignificant things that obstruct my full potential, deeply held goals and fundamental beliefs.
 I wouldn’t have taken the time to thoroughly understand the depth of my purpose; all its layers to make the best, heart/soul-felt and fulfilling decision of how I can altruistically make a difference in this world.

 I wouldn’t have answered the call for submissions; acquired my amazing editor and friend, which is how I began writing for The Good Men Project on a voluntary basis.
 I wouldn’t have developed an amazing connection to Bruce Comstock; a God of a man, who has been providing me the ability to walk again and assisting in rebuilding my emotional self.
 I wouldn’t have developed a beautiful friendship with his leading lady, who has been my partner-in-crime and guiding light.
-I wouldn’t have gone to the community consultation for the modernization of our municipal police service to listen and learn; which is where I met my twin flame, with whom I love and respect with every fibre of my being.
-I wouldn’t have gained valuable insight through ride along experiences at different divisions.
+I wouldn’t have gone to the community consultation for the modernization of our municipal police service to listen and learn.
+I wouldn’t have gained valuable insight through ride-along experiences at different divisions.
 I wouldn’t have met new and reconnected with officers I had met years prior, whom I have been able to graciously apprentice from and be inspired by even more.
 I wouldn’t have won the Leaders in Learning: Marilynn Booth Award from Ryerson University based on academic excellence and dedication.
 I wouldn’t have been able to stand up for those who have been victimized and speak for those who otherwise cannot; for the reason that the Magna Carta states: no one, not even the king, is above (or below) the law.
 I wouldn’t have been able to know the true extent of my inner strength and resolve.
 I wouldn’t have learned, grown, evolved and expanded empathically in ways I haven’t even begun to detail in this piece.
 I wouldn’t have the opportunity to build a better, stronger and more secure authentic foundation that is best suited for where I’m going, from where I stand now.

 While I was en route to the dojo to do some soft rehabilitation exercises, I was traveling south on Islington Avenue.
 I could see and feel the energy transformation while the sun was setting, allowing the moon to breathe and glow.
 As I observed changing neighborhoods; the downtown cityscape from the west and watched the lake rise on the horizon, it suddenly hit me that nine months to the day, I will be 30 years old.
 For the first time in my life; noting my age was not a jarring realization but profound in both its simplicity and complexity.
 As the bus was travelling across the overpass where train tracks lay below; I couldn’t ignore the deeply symbolic witnessing of my past, present and future.
 I no longer look at the Toronto South Detention Centre as a shattered opportunity.
 In fact, I didn’t look in that direction at all when I passed by.
 My focus naturally re-directed as a result of all the introspective work I took the time to accomplish (as above, so below.
 As within, so without).
 Whilst approaching the end of the bridge, I saw the arrowed sign for the municipal police college.
 In that moment, I exploded into a billion glittering pieces.
 With fervent trust as well as awareness, I am finally at home with my direction and nothing will stop me